-Is weight loss surgery the cure when dieting fails to permanently reduce weight?
+Is weight loss surgery the cure when dieting fails to permanently reduce the weight?
 Check out this NY Times article.

-Is weight loss surgery the cure when dieting fails to permanently reduce weight?
+Is weight loss surgery the cure when dieting fails to permanently reduce the weight?
 Check out this NY Times article.

 Many obese people have tried numerous diets, only to find that once the diet has ended, they gain back the weight.
-There are numerous reasons for this happening, including hormones, fecal bacteria mix, the type of food you consume, and of course the portions.
+There are numerous reasons for this happening, including hormones, fecal bacteria mix, the type of food you consume and of course the portions.

-Certain types of diets can change the body’s set weight, but they also require you to change your eating lifestyle, something many of us are unable or unwilling to do.
+Certain types of diets can change the bodies set weight, but they also require you to change your eating lifestyle, something many of us are unable or unwilling to do.
 Years ago I went on a leaky gut diet which helped address chronic gut inflammation due to foods that had been identified for my sensitivity to them.
 First, I took the Alcat test, which can test quite a number of food sensitivities.
 Then you stay away from the foods with the highest sensitivities for at least 6 months to a year and gradually introduce them into the body again.
-This, along with certain supplements to help normalize how my body converts energy and cardiovascular exercise allowed me to have fewer stomach-related complaints and more energy and I reduced my weight by about 18 lbs. over a period of 10 months.
+This, along with certain supplements to help normalize how my body converts energy and cardiovascular exercise allowed me to have fewer stomach related complaints, more energy and I reduced my weight by about 18 lbs. over a period of 10 months.
 The diet reset my weight and I have been able to keep off about 12 of the 18 lbs. without much difficulty.

-Most standard diets people go on are not lifestyle-changing enough to help the person keep off the huge amounts of weight they may lose with an extreme diet.
+Most standard diets people go on are not lifestyle changing enough to help the person keep off the huge amounts of weight they may lose with an extreme diet.
 One of the best examples of this was The Biggest Loser, where most if not all the contestants gained back the weight after resuming their regular lifestyle again.

 The gastric bypass was the original procedure, followed by the lap band procedure which has had high complication rates over the years.
 Now, the sleeve is the preferred method for doing bypass surgery since it has fewer side effects and is reversible.